 Workplace-based assessment brings together teaching, learning and assessment.
 Trainees will know what is expected of them and will have the opportunity to demonstrate attainment over time in a variety of contexts.
 The assessment recorded in the ePortfolio will be drawn from performance and evaluation taking place in the real situations in which doctors work.
-It also allows competence in areas such as team-working to be appraised in a manner which cannot be done by the AKT and the CSA.
+It also allows competence in areas such as team-working to be appraised in a manner which cannot be done by the AKT and the RCA.

 Many tools will be completed on-line without the contributor having to enter the ePortfolio.
 Writing to many parts of the ePortfolio will be limited to the trainer or educational supervisor.
 The personal section of the ePortfolio will be hidden to all except the GP trainee.

 The ePortfolio will carry the evidence that is considered at interim and final reviews.
-Trainees who pass WPBA at final review and also have a pass in the AKT and CSA will be eligible to apply for certification of completion of training (CCT), inclusion in the General Medical Council’s GP Register and membership of the Royal College of General Practitioners.
+Trainees who pass WPBA at final review and also have a pass in the AKT and RCA will be eligible to apply for certification of completion of training (CCT), inclusion in the General Medical Council’s GP Register and membership of the Royal College of General Practitioners.

 Downloads / Links: